louismeunier/notes/Advanced Calculus/calc.typ

   We write then $D f(x_0) := L$.
 ]

+// TODO I prefer to proof of theorem 2.1 in Spivak
 #proof[
 Suppose $L_1, L_2 : RR^n -> RR^m$ are two linear maps such that $dagger$ holds.
 Fix $epsilon > 0$ and let $delta > 0$ such that $dagger$ holds for both $L_1, L_2$ with $epsilon/2$.
 Then, for $x$ such that $0 < ||x - x_0|| < delta$, then $
 ||(L_1 - L_2) (x - x_0)|| &<= ||f(x) - f(x_0) - L_1 (x - x_0)|| + ||f(x) - f(x_0) - L_2 (x - x_0)|| \